West Virginia Democratic Party: Democratic electorate

 Democratic and Republican parties have dominated the American political scene for close to two centuries.
 In West Virginia, the Republican Union-supporting party held political power in the state from 1863 to 1872.
 The Democrats took power in the 1872 elections and held it until 1896.
 Republicans once again had control in 1896 until 1932.
 During the Great Depression, The Democratic Party began its dominance that lasted until 2014.

-Democratic dominance in West Virginia in the 1900s
+Democratic dominance in West Virginia in the 20th century

 From 1930 to 2014, Democrats held majorities in both chambers of the West Virginia Legislature.

 Today's party organization

 The party organization is governed by the West Virginia State Democratic Executive Committee.
 This committee comprises its leadership.
-The chair is Delegate Mike Pushkin and the vice chairwoman is Delegate Danielle Walker.
+The chair is Delegate Mike Pushkin and the vice chairwoman is Wheeling attorney Teresa Toriseva.